 Such "breachless" claims present difficult insurance issues.
-Some cyber policies require an actual breach to trigger coverage for third-party liability claims.
-While certain policies contain language that triggers first-party coverage (for example, for an investigation or notification costs) based on a "reasonably suspected" incident, the type of suits described above may not fall within the "reasonably suspected" language since those breachless claims only allege the danger of a breach, as opposed to one that is believed to have occurred.
+Some cyber policies require an actual breach to trigger coverage for thirdparty liability claims.297 While certain policies contain language that triggers first-party coverage (for example, for an investigation or notification costs) based on a "reasonably suspected" incident,298 insurers may argue that the types of suits described above do not fall within the "reasonably suspected" language since those breachless claims only allege the danger of a breach, as opposed to one that is believed to have occurred.